 Blu-U Light: Destroys bacteria through intense blue LED therapy

 Redness on the face, commonly on the cheeks, is commonly known as Rosacea.
 This normally begins to form after the age of 30 and tends to worsen with aging and exposure to the sun.
-Broken blood vessels are normal present in the more advanced stages.
+Broken blood vessels are typically present in the more advanced stages.
 After blood vessels show, skin then thickens and infection can begin to form.
 While there is no specific cure, a physician may prescribe topical, oral, or laser treatments to prevent and limit flare-ups.
 IPL may be a more prolonged treatment for overall redness and broken capillaries.

 Acne Scarring Solutions